Select your base

 Couple in bedroom Black Prince boats

-1) A rejuvenating trip to Bath
+1) A rejuvenating autumn trip to Bath

 After a hectic and hot summer, the autumn can be a perfect time to unwind and enjoy some pamper time.
 Head to the most famous pamper site of them all, the 2,000 year old Roman Baths, filled with ancient mystical artifacts and thermal water that still steams today.
 You can’t relax in the main Roman bath attraction of course, but you could head to the natural thermal waters at Thermae Bath Spa?
 Find out more here: www.thermaebathspa.com.